 Angelo loved cooking for his family and telling bad jokes, and he was a fierce competitor on his backyard bocce court.
 His infectious laugh brought everyone around him closer together.
 A life-long learner, he loved history and culture, and enjoyed sparking up animated discussions on almost any topic.
 He recently visited Ireland and Japan, and returned to Sicily as often as he could to visit his Italian family.
 Angelo never missed an opportunity to stop by Peet’s Coffee, where he taught his grandson Charlie the importance of good espresso and the correct pronunciation of “biscotti.”
 He drove along West Cliff almost every day and never stopped appreciating the beauty around him.
 His loyalty to his friends and family is unsurpassed and his unique and dynamic artist’s spirit will be forever missed.

 Angelo is survived by his wife - Beverly Grova; his children - Nicole Grova, Michael Grova, Monica Grova, and Ariana Hohn; four grandchildren - Zachary Fishman, Kiara Fishman, Charlie Hohn, and Michael Hohn; and numerous other relatives from the West coast to Sicily, all of whom he loved with all his heart.

 Condolences may be sent to 542 Highland Avenue, Santa Cruz, CA 95060.
 A memorial service will be held on September 21st at Michaelangelo Studios, more information to follow.

-In lieu of flowers, memorial donations may be made to the Dominican Hospital Foundation, 1555 Soquel Dr., Santa Cruz, CA 95065.To send flowers to the family of Angelo Grova, please visit Tribute Store
+In lieu of flowers, memorial donations may be made to the Dominican Hospital Foundation, 1555 Soquel Dr., Santa Cruz, CA 95065.To send flowers to the family or plant a tree in memory of Angelo Grova, please visit Tribute Store